 The emphasis is on self-directed learning and developing new skills.
 Projects can range from sports medicine to foreign languages to aromatherapy.

-This is an opportunity to practice medicine anywhere in the world for two months during your clinical years.
+This is an opportunity to practise medicine anywhere in the world for two months during your clinical years.

 Electives range from running outreach clinics in developing countries to accompanying flying doctors in Australia.
 You may wish to spend time working on a research project (there is often funding for this).
 Some students find time to travel for a few weeks after their elective.
 In general, however, the elective is self-funded so many students prefer to remain in the UK.